Hermit crabs molt on a regular basis as they grow but it is surprisingly easy to mistake a molting hermit crab for a

 If you are not sure if your crab is molting or dead, how you handle the situation may make the difference between the life or death of your crab if they are indeed simply molting.
 The safest thing to do if you find your hermit crab in one of the situations mentioned above is to assume that they are just molting.
 If you disturb a molting hermit crab at a critical time during their molt while trying to determine if they are alive or not, the results can be disastrous.

 Molting on the Surface

 If you find what appears to be a dead crab on the surface next to an empty shell, have a closer look to see if it is just an exoskeleton.
 If it is hollow and crumbles easily, it is an old exoskeleton, and your hermit crab has already molted and moved on to a new shell.
 Have a quick peek in a nearby shell, and you might find your molted crab hiding out in their new home.

 A crab that is buried in their bedding is a bit trickier to care for or identify whether or not they are molting.
 Smooth the sand around their hiding spot and look for tracks to get an idea of whether or not they are coming up at night for food.
-Many crabs often disappear during the day but the tracks around the cage in the morning (and the sand in all the dishes) will let you know that they are still active.
+Many crabs often disappear during the day but the tracks around the cage in the morning will let you know that they are still active.
 If it has been weeks since your crab buried itself and you still aren't sure whether or not your hermit crab is alive, you can carefully sweep off a bit of sand from around their hiding spot to check for a rotting smell.